 The International Peace Garden is a 3.65sqmi park located on the international border between Canada and the United States, in the state of North Dakota and the province of Manitoba.
 It was established on July 14, 1932, as a symbol of the peaceful relationship between the two nations.
 The legend "Peace Garden State" was added to vehicle registration plates of North Dakota in 1956, and adopted by the North Dakota Legislative Assembly in 1957 as the official state nickname.FeaturesThe park plants over 150,000 flowers each year.
 Main features of the garden include an 18ft floral clock display, fountains, a chime, and twin 120ft concrete towers straddling the border with a peace chapel at their base.
 The chapel walls are inscribed with notable quotes about peace.
 The concrete towers have been declared unsafe due to irreparable weather-related erosion and are scheduled for demolition by 2016.The Arma Sifton bells are a chime of 14 bells cast by Gillett & Johnston bellfounders.
 The bells were a gift from Central United Church of Brandon, Manitoba, in 1972.
 The tower was supplied by North Dakota Veterans and dedicated in 1976.
-Some building remains of the World Trade Center attacks of September 11, 2001, have been placed in part of the garden.With our world travel planner, Dunseith attractions like International Peace Garden can be center stage of your vacation plans, and you can find out about other attractions like it, unlike it, near it, and miles away.
+Some building remains of the World Trade Center attacks of September 11, 2001, have been placed in part of the garden.Our Dunseith trip planner makes visiting International Peace Garden and other Dunseith attractions simple, and helps you make a travel plan personal to you.

 The staff are friendly and helpful from the people at the gate, in the cafe, and even the gardeners.
 We camped for two nights; our site was roomy, private and the washrooms were very well kept.
 The picnic sites were private, in scenic locations and each location had a stone shelter.
 A vast area including an expansive flower garden and tropical plant conservatory that is a must see and smell!
 We enjoyed being able to enjoy many hours walking back and forth across the border.
 It is a garden of peace, tranquility and commemoration of the relationship between two great nations.